FreeClimbAPI/ruby-sdk/docs/DefaultApi.md

 opts = {
   talk: true, # Boolean | Only show Participants with the talk privilege.
-  listen: true # Boolean | Only show Participants with the listen privilege.
+  listen: true, # Boolean | Only show Participants with the listen privilege.
+  dtmf_pass_through: true # Boolean | Only show Participants with the dtmfPassThrough privilege.
 }

 begin